FakeShell/batman/README.md

 `MAX_CPU_USAGE`
 This option tells batman at what CPU usage it should leave powersaving. as an example when listening to music in the background this item can be set to a lower value to make the device not set it to powersave to not make audio choppy

+`BTSAVE`
+This option will allow batman to moderate bluetooth power management and switch states accordingly. it will check if it is connected and if something is using it and changes states accordingly

 Make sure to restart the service on changes.